Belinda Bencic: Juniors

-Professional career
+2011–13: Professional beginnings

-2011–14: Newcomer of the Year, US Open quarterfinal at 17

 Bencic entered her first professional tournament on the ITF Women's Circuit in March 2011 in Fällanden, Switzerland, shortly after her 14th birthday.
 She reached the quarterfinals as a qualifier, recording her first ITF main-draw win over compatriot Tess Sugnaux.
 Bencic made her WTA Tour qualifying draw debut at the Luxembourg Open towards the end of the year in October, losing in three sets to Yulia Putintseva.
 She received a wildcard into the main draw at the following year's event, where she lost her WTA Tour main-draw debut to Venus Williams.
 The tournament came a few weeks after Bencic had won her first two ITF singles titles in back-to-back weeks at Sharm El Sheikh in Egypt, also winning the doubles title in the first week.
 In 2013, Bencic progressed from $10k to $25k and $50k tier events.
 Her best results in the first half of the year were a singles semifinal at the $50k Indian Harbour Beach Pro Tennis Classic in the United States and a doubles title at the $25k event in Lenzerheide, Switzerland.
 Bencic played in three WTA Tour main draws in the second half of the year.
 After losing at the Swedish Open in July, she won her first career WTA main draw match as a wild card at the Pan Pacific Open against Daria Gavrilova.
 She also won a match the following week at the Japan Women's Open.
 In her last event of 2013, Bencic reached the semifinals of the $75k Dunlop World Challenge in Tokyo to break into the top 200 for the first time.
 She finished the year ranked at No. 184, a vast improvement from her ranking of No. 612 in January.